A discourse on natural selection

 However, there is one caveat.
 Inside the conditions, there is a condition, hobby, that does not work with number.
 Hence, we have to do a separate check to see if the conditions match with each other.
 Here, I got a bit lazy and I just include the condition in the main chunk of the code.
 Since hobby is in index 2, this number is hardcoded in as well.
 If the conditions match, the system returns a value of 1.
 If not, it returns a value of 0.

 Now, we are going to see the comparison code from the 2 snippets above coming into action.
 There is a whole lot of things going on here.
 But the basis is if condition 1, i.e. the height of personB, is greater than what personA has stipulated, it will return a result of 1.
 If not, it will return a result of 0.

 Using the example above, the conditions will return an array of [1, 1, 0].
 Let’s name this array scoreMultiplication.

 Then we multiply the scoreMultiplication array with the weightage stipulated by PersonA.
 For the above value, we will expect a return of [0.4, 0.3, 0] since the last condition is not fulfill.
 With this array, we calculate the sum of scoreMultiplication with the total weightage (i.e. 0.4 + 0.3 + 0.5).
 We convert this number to a percentage.
 Over here, we will also include the final comparison function by determining if personB is a good match.

 Finally, we will call upon the whole function to see the results.
 And it will returns that PersonB is a good match for PersonA.

 There, we have it.
 My thoughts on natural selection with modern day dating.
 As much as I don’t believe in modern day romantic love, I do believe that it is achievable by most individuals if one chooses to work towards it.
-If you have find your match, don’t give up.
+If you haven’t find your match, don’t give up.
 Maybe you can try to relook into your conditions and weightage chart ;).